 You're In Good Company

 come from a wide range of professional backgrounds in government, business, health care, education, and the nonprofit sector.
 Most have experience in senior leadership roles, and are currently in the workforce.
-Only about 20% of our 400+ members are retired.
+Only about 20% of our more than 500 members are retired.

 Forty percent of our members have substantial nonprofit experience before joining the service corps.
 If you do not have any experience with nonprofit organizations, we recommend that you join a board or find a significant volunteer role before applying to join the service corps.
 These experiences will help you understand nonprofits and make you a more effective consultant.

 501 Commons offers several ways for you to use your expertise to support nonprofits across the state:

 - As a Consultant: Service corps consultants provide management and other consulting services in areas like planning, board development, HR, and financial management.
 Consultants usually work in teams of 2 to 5 people.

 - As an Executive Advisor: Executive Advisors have experience in a leadership role in a nonprofit organization.
 As an executive advisor, you would provide either short-term advice to nonprofit executives on a specific issue, or mentor a leader for several months.

 - As a Coach: Our leadership coaches must be independently certified through a training program or have a strong background in human resources and have served as an internal coach for a company.
 As a coach, you would typically work with managers or senior leaders over a six-month period.
 Meetings can be held in-person or over the phone.

 - As a Volunteer Manager Corps member: Contribute 10 hours a week for 8 months as a volunteer manager of a human service organization through this United Way program.
 You will help an organization develop the tools and systems it needs to more effectively engage with volunteer and community members.
 You earn an $800 United Way of King County service award too!